Jampire/oauth2-appid/readme.md

 Usage is the same as The League's OAuth client, using `\Jampire\OAuth2\Client\Provider\AppIdProvider` as the provider.

-Use `base_auth_uri` to specify the IBM App ID base server URL.
+Use `baseAuthUri` to specify the IBM App ID base server URL.
 You can lookup the correct value from the Application settings of your IBM App ID service under `oAuthServerUrl` without `tenantId` section, eg. `https://us-south.appid.cloud.ibm.com/oauth/v4`.

-Use `tenant_id` to specify the IBM App ID tenant ID.
+Use `tenantId` to specify the IBM App ID tenant ID.
 You can lookup the correct value from the Application settings of your IBM App ID service under `tenantId`, eg. `abc-zyz-123`.

 All other values you can find in Application settings of your IBM App ID service under.